garden mulch ideas

 Image Source: rymarrubber.ca

-Rubber mulch is an inorganic mulch made from recycled rubber, such as rubber from old rubber tires.
-It is a great type of mulch to use in high-traffic areas, such as on a playground.
-You can also use this type of mulch on your garden bed and other landscaping areas.
+Rubber mulch is an inorganic mulch created from recycled rubber including rubber from old rubber tires.
+It is an excellent type of bedding in high traffic spots like in playgrounds.
+Likewise, you can also apply this kind of mulch to your garden bed and other landscaping areas.

-We’ve found that rubber mulch has several advantages such as weed control, water retention, durability, and safety.
-The soft landing it provides is one of the main reasons why we recommend using it in areas where children will play.
+Rubber mulch is one of the best alternatives which has been proven to have several benefits including weed control, water retention, durability, and safety.
+The cushioning effect it has makes it one of the reasons we say it is better to use it in places where children will play.

 2. Gravel Mulch